guillaumemaiano/Bootstrap-Win-2020/src/README.md

 - Added the webpack config on the root level, next to the package.json
 - Quickly read through https://github.com/dvlden/webpack-config/blob/master/webpack.config.js.
 Overly complex, but I see now how the file is structured.
 - Read through https://getbootstrap.com/docs/4.5/getting-started/webpack/.
 This is another set of horrifying documentation.
 Yes, I see what they mean now, but only because I muddied on for two days.
 Do the people who work on the documentation have a clue what this rare species, the noob, even exists?
 RTFM only works if TFM makes sense for the noob.
 Or I'm just too old and dumb for this.
+- Webpacked this fabulous SCSS page: Black on white text!
+- Read through https://blog.jakoblind.no/css-modules-webpack/ which explains a bit of theory